If she were a poker hand she would definitely be a straight flush

 Extreme publicity stunts were apparently not unusual for Baker.
 She considered herself a good actress, but felt that she couldn’t become a star in Hollywood without promoting herself as a sex symbol.
 “I’ve tried just acting,” she once said, “but sex sells at the box office.”
 As time wore on, she went from threatening to walk off the set of Station Six—Sahara due to the director pressuring her to appear nude to playing unclothed roles in The Sweet Body of Deborah, Così dolce... così perversa, and Paranoia, as well appearing nude in Playboy and Playmen.
 Nothing like a shrinking bank account to totally reshape one’s morals.
 In 1966 AP scribe Doris Klein wrote that Baker was “almost too pretty, too much like a slim teenager to play a sexpot.”
 But Baker became one of the biggest sexpots in the world.
 Looking at the 1964 Balmain, and the three to six versions that followed, we’d say it was inevitable.

 Today, nudie mags seem to be the last refuge of women whose careers are failing, but back in the day such publications were instrumental in launching careers.
-This photo of Italian actress Anita Pallenberg appeared in the Italian nudie mag Playmen in 1965, two years before she scored her first film role.
+This photo of Italian actress Anita Pallenberg appeared in the Italian nudie mag Playmen in 1965, two years before she scored her first film role, and three years before her iconic turn as The Great Tyrant in the cult classic Barbarella.
 Other women who used Playmen as a stepping stone to stardom include Brigitte Bardot, Patty Pravo, Ornella Muti, and Barbara Bouchet.
-Pallenberg, in addition to acting, became a famous companion to Keith Richards and moved into fashion design, but fame was a turbulent ride.
+Pallenberg, in addition to acting, became a famous companion to Keith Richards and moved briefly into fashion design.
+But fame was a turbulent ride.
 She dealt and consumed drugs, became involved in the occult, and was even acquitted of manslaughter charges in 1979.
 There's too much to tell in one small post.
-We'll revisit this interesting person at a later date.
+Maybe we'll revisit this interesting person at a later date.

 The headlines that mattered yesteryear.